Trek Powerfly 7 FS Plus Review

 Our Analysis and Test Results

 Trek is one of the biggest brands in cycling, so it's no surprise that they have joined the manufacturers selling electric mountain bikes in North America.
 Over the years we've grown to expect quality from Trek that typically comes at a premium price, and the Powerfly 7 FS is an example of that.
 At a retail price of $5,200, this bike costs roughly the same as the other bikes in this review, give or take a few hundred dollars, but it has a build that is completely out-classed by the competition.
-Trek's frame design is great with a nicely integrated battery and drive unit that provides strong power output and best-in-class distance range, but this bike's lower end components, most notably the suspension and brakes, are a serious detriment to its otherwise relatively good performance.
+Trek's frame design is great with a nicely integrated battery and drive unit that provides strong power output and solid distance range, but this bike's lower end components, most notably the suspension and brakes, are a serious detriment to its otherwise relatively good performance.
 Read on to find out how the Powerfly 7 FS compared to the competition.

 Trek has chosen Bosch for their e-bike batteries, drive units, and controls.
 The Bosch Purion control unit on the Powerfly 7 FS features a digital display and shifter buttons that are a single unit located on the handlebar by the left grip, similar to that found on the Bulls bike.
-The digital display is large and easy to read, it shows your current speed, power output setting, and remaining battery life.
-Its location on the left side of the handlebar made it slightly less convenient to view than the display on the Commencal Meta Power which is centered by the stem, but at lower speeds it was still easy to view at a glance.
+The digital display is large and easy to read; it shows your current speed, power output setting, and remaining battery life.
+Its location on the left side of the handlebar made it slightly less convenient to view than the display on the Ghost Hybride SL AMR, but at lower speeds, it was still easy to view at a glance.